 Renewing a land lease:

-New law: The first renewal is a 20 year term, the second and consequent renewals are 10 years each, although longer terms may be established by the parties.
+- New law: The first renewal is a 20 year term, the second and consequent renewals are 10 years each, although longer terms may be established by both parties.

 What if the landowner refuses to renew the lease?

-There are fees and expenses incurred when you lease land.
+There are additional fees and expenses incurred when you lease land.
 They include:

 - Monthly land rent